phaidra/phaidra-admin-manual/Classification_server/using_skosmos_with_fuseki.md

   **./fuseki-server --config jena-text-config.ttl **

 * If you use the init script (/etc/init.d/fuseki), then the FUSEKI_CONF= environment variable is used to set the configuration file.
 But if you just run Fuseki from the command line, you need to use the --conf option.

+Basically, there are two options for starting Fuseki, depending on the location where the dataset will be stored and handled.
+The dataset can be either in the memory or in a separate directory (usually called tdb).
+If the dataset is in a separate directory, the index files are stored in a separate folder (usually called lucene), too.

+#### Dataset in the memory

+Start f

+(--update --mem / ds options mean that allowing updates data set will be in the memory.)
+(After starting the server the last INFO will tell us the port (e.g. 3030), where the server is available.)
+3. To check if the Fuseki Server is running open the control panel from the browser: http://localhost:3030/ and see if in the top right corner the Server status: is a green disk.